How To Buy Carpet and Flooring Wisely

 Should you buy carpet made with this new fiber?
 If you want a carpet that resists stains, then perhaps you might want to consider buying this product.
 If you want your carpet to last as long as possible and still resists stains and cleans easily then I suggest you buy a carpet made from Nylon.

-Is Mohawk's Smartstrand Considered a Polyester?
+Is Mohawk's Smartstrand the same as Polyester?

 Smartstrand by Mohawk is a little different than polyester as it is not quite as prone to matting down like Polyester or PET Polyester is.
 It is more durable than polyester, is stain resistant, is easy to clean and comes in many beautiful colors.